suidouble/suidouble_metadata/examples/metadata/fluid_params/README.md

 you may build your own logic, make some params required (aborting if they are undefined), support multiple data types etc.

+In real world applications, you may probably want to construct param on the front-end with [suidouble_metadata javascript library](https://github.com/suidouble/suidouble_metadata/tree/main/js)

 Take a look at example code and unit test inside of it.